From Signed Networks to Group Graphs

-However, perhaps a social scientist has been interviewing members of an organisation and has asked how $u$ perceives the status of colleges they work with.
-In that case the answers on the survey are unlikely to be perfectly balanced as illustrated in \figref{f:status}.
+In any case, the answers on the survey are unlikely to be perfectly aligned with the formal hierarchical structure and so the group graph of status need not be balanced as illustrated in \figref{f:status}.

 Of particular note is that there is an important difference between the lack of an edge and an edge with value zero.
 In standard network analysis, a zero in the adjacency, an edge weight of value zero, is equivalent to having no edge.
-Here however, zero is the identity element of the group $e$ and indicates a relationship where there is no difference in the status of the individuals, quite different from a case where there is no working relationship, e.g.\ see \figref{f:status}.
+Here however, zero is the identity element of the group $e$ and indicates a significant social relationship but one where where there is no difference in the status of the individuals, quite different from a case where there is no working relationship, e.g.\ see \figref{f:status}.
 This ability to distinguish between no edge and an edge with zero weight is another key feature of group graphs that is missing from traditional network theory (see also \appref{as:adjmat}).